 John Piper made the statement, "God is most glorified in us when we are most satisfied in him."

 For many years, I was obsessively focused on discerning God's will for my life.
 I wanted to know his plan for me.
 I felt I was created for something huge, and I feared life passing without my having accomplished it.
-I remember a few weeks after my child was born, driving home from an errand and tears falling realizing that already God had done something huge through me in creating Daniel.
+I remember a few weeks after my child was born, driving home from an errand and tears falling realizing that already God had done something huge through me in creating Scooby.
 I could now die in peace.
 Just kidding, I wasn't ready to die, but I did see that God's work would not be about my own arrival or glorification but His.

 I just searched the Piper quote and found a bit he wrote on Christian hedonism and thought it was worth sharing.